 Dr. Werner Gitt was awarded the Magna Cum Laude for his doctoral dissertation at the Technical University of Aachen and is director of the German Institute for Physics and Technology.

-Andrew McIntosh, with a PhD in combustion theory from the Cranfield Institute of Technology and a PhD in mathematics from the University of Wales, is a professor of Combustion Theory at the University of Leeds and has chapters written in ten textbooks published in the field, as well as over 80 of articles in specialized journals.
+Andrew McIntosh, with a PhD in combustion theory from the Cranfield Institute of Technology and a PhD in mathematics from the University of Wales, is a professor of Combustion Theory at the University of Leeds and has chapters written in ten textbooks published in the field, as well as over 80 articles in specialised journals.

-AB: There are many scientists, theologians and Christians, who accept that God created the world, but do not limit themselves to the idea that it was made in six days.
+AB: There are many scientists, theologians and Christians who accept that God created the world, but do not limit themselves to the idea that it was made in six days.
 Did all these scientists in your book agree with the title, In Six Days?

 AB: What kind of reactions and reviews did the publication of this book trigger?

 JA: The book was cited at scientific conferences, it aroused great interest on the Internet, being often cited.
 New testimonies were given.
-Then, the Australian press reviewed the book too.
+Then, the Australian press reviewed the book, too.

 AB: What was the book that followed?

 JA: The next book was The God Factor, which was published by HarperCollins.
 It contains the statements of 50 scientists and academics about their faith in God.
 Richard Dawkins had stated in a review of the book In Six Days that some of the scholars who had written there were in church-sponsored universities, so it was understandable that they believed in Creation.
 So all fifty scientists invited to contribute to this new book took their doctorates from secular universities and teach in secular universities.
 They also gave similar testimonies.
-They reveal why they believe in the historical accuracy of the Bible, why they believe in the death and resurrection of Jesus Christ, and why they believe that prayers have an answer.
+They reveal why they believe in the historical accuracy of the Bible, why they believe in the death and resurrection of Jesus Christ, and why they believe that prayers are answered.